gateway-fm/validator-kb/reference/monitoring.md

 ## Monitoring

-Usually it is good to monitor for a lot of things.
+Usually it is good to monitor for a lot of things, including normal ops metrics and blockchain-specific metrics.

 ### EthereumPools